 Maintaining an efficient, properly functioning air conditioner is certainly possible, even with pets living in your home.
 Here’s how:

-- Change the filter regularly: Depending on the type of filter and how many pets you have, you might need to replace it every 30 to 90 days.
-Take a look at the filter each month and replace it if you notice weaker airflow or can see evidence of a clog.
+- Change the filter regularly: Depending on the total number of pets as well as the filter’s efficiency, you may need a new filter every 30 to 90 days.
+Keep an eye on it every month and replace it if you notice weaker airflow or can see evidence of a clog.

-- Keep ventilation clear: Pet hair can accumulate on air registers and grilles, reducing airflow.
-Trying cleaning these using the brush attachment on your vacuum cleaner as often as needed.
-Then, hire a professional to remove built-up pet hair, dander and dust in the air ducts every few years.
+- Periodically clean the return air ducts: Pet hair collects on the air registers and grilles, preventing proper ventilation.
+Clean these with the brush attachment on your vacuum cleaner as often as needed.
+Then, call a professional for cleaning out the collected pet hair, dander and dust in the air ducts every few years.

-- Groom your pets: Regular brushing and bathing reduces the hair and dander your pets generate.
-Make sure to handle brushing outside and sweep the area afterward to prevent the hair from getting tracked inside.
+- Groom your pets: Regular brushing and bathing minimizes the hair your pet leaves behind.
+Make sure to handle brushing outside and sweep the area when you’re done to stop hair from just drifting back inside.

-- Consistently vacuum and dust: Not all pet hair ends up in the HVAC system.
-A lot of it settles on surfaces or in corners.
-Proper cleaning should include vacuuming, sweeping, dusting and laundering your pet’s bedding.
+- Consistently vacuum and dust: While it affects your HVAC system, pet hair can be found all throughout your home.
+A lot of it settles on surfaces or under furniture.
+Proper cleaning should include vacuuming, sweeping, dusting and washing any pet beds.

-- Clear the area around the outdoor unit: Central HVAC systems need an outdoor unit secured to a concrete slab just outside the home.
-Clear away any accumulated debris, including pet hair, grass clippings, dead leaves and other forms of yard waste.
-This ensures effective heat transfer for more efficient operation.
+- Don’t let debris collect near the outdoor unit: Central air conditioning systems come with an outdoor unit fixed to a concrete slab just outside the home.
+Clear away any accumulated debris, such as pet hair, grass clippings, dead leaves, and other objects.
+This helps maintain consistent heat transfer for more efficient operation.

-- Schedule regular maintenance: For best results, have a trusted HVAC technician inspect and maintain your air conditioning system every year, preferably in the spring.
-They'll know how to find and resolve any small issues, clean internal components and share advice on keeping your air conditioner running efficiently with pets.
+- Don’t ignore preventive maintenance: For best results, have a trusted HVAC technician inspect and maintain your air conditioning system every year, preferably in the spring.
+They can identify and fix small issues, clean key components and provide recommendations about how to keep your cooling system running efficiently with pets.

-Get in Touch with [companyname] for Indoor Air Quality Services
+Get in Touch with for Indoor Air Quality Services

-If you’re concerned about how your pets are affecting your HVAC system and indoor air quality, look to [companyname] for expert advice and solutions.
-We offer a range of indoor air quality products best suited for combating pet hair and dander, like high-efficiency air filtration, whole-house ventilation and air duct cleaning.
-We'll do our best to maintain your HVAC system's performance and energy efficiency.
+When you’re tired of excess pet hair affecting your HVAC system and indoor air quality, look to for personalized recommendations on the best solution.
+We can direct you to the right indoor air quality products best suited for combating pet hair and dander, such as advanced air filtration, whole-house ventilation and air duct cleaning.
+We’ll do our best to maintain your HVAC system’s performance and energy efficiency.
 Enjoy the peace of mind that everything we do is backed by a one-year 100% satisfaction guarantee!
-To request indoor air quality services in North America, please contact [companyname] today.
+To request indoor air quality services in the U.S., please contact today.